garrettbusch15/P6-Data_Visualization/README.md

 Is there something you don’t understand in the graphic?
 Some of the missing x/y axis labels were missing and it was hard to know how this was scaled.

 My next feedback is expected in my 1st submission to Udacity.

+My second feedback was from a Udacity evaluation.
+The major changes from this review included: reconsidering the label/explaination piece used after my 3rd visual.
+Instead of using a lengthy explaination, I've converted to more of a complete graphic with legend that allows the reader to interprete the same finding.
+The other piece of feedback I integrated was inclusion of more notes in my javascript file.

 RESOURCES